-Ohio Association of Broadcasters

-National Association of Broadcasters

-International Television Association (ITVA)

-Society of Broadcast Engineers

-Broadcast Education Association (BEA)

-Society of Professional Journalists

-Association for Women in Communications

-Speech Communication Association of Ohio

-Facility/Equipment
+Ohio Association of Broadcasters National Association of Broadcasters International Television Association (ITVA) Society of Broadcast Engineers Broadcast Education Association (BEA) Society of Professional Journalists Association for Women in Communications Speech Communication Association of Ohio

+Facility/Equipment/Learning Resource System

 Ohio Media School Facility is located in Norwood and is accessible to all major highways.
 The School has a fully equipped TV Studio and Master Control Room, in addition to eleven video editing stations.
 There are 4 classrooms with seating for 18 students and an instructor podium and an additional classroom with seating for 10.
 Each classroom has a TV monitor wired to the audio studios.
 There are nine radio studios on campus.
+The School's Learning Resource System consists of a Learning Resource Center which is equipped with 12 computers with a dedicated printer and a copy of the Resource Guide.
+Each computer has high-speed internet access and the LIRN (Library and Information Resource Network) for students to complete any class-related research or online assignments.
+The School has offices for the campus director, admissions, education, career services and financial aid departments.
+The restrooms are located in the common area of the building.
 An entrance is readily accessible for the handicapped.
 Special parking areas are also designated for those with special needs.

-Institutional Scholarships/Institutional Grants
+Institutional Scholarships/ Institutional Grants